 The three text data types (short text, one-line text, and multi-line text) are all used to hold text data, and in most respects these three field types behave identically.
 However, in the data-entry/editing window these three text field types are handled differently:

 - As its name implies, a short text field is intended to be used for text values that are short: a few words or a short phrase, and the space provided in the data-entry/editing window for such a field is a fairly small text-entry box.
-If you plan to associate a field with a picklist (so that the field displays as a drop-down list in the data-entry/editing window), it should be defined as either a short text field or a one-line text field.
+If you plan to associate a field with a picklist (so that the field displays as a drop-down list in the data-entry/editing window), it must be defined as either a short text field or a one-line text field.